UpliftGames/wally/README.md

 ## Installation

 ### With Aftman (preferred)
-[Aftman][aftman] is the toolchain manager we reccomend.
+[Aftman][aftman] is the toolchain manager we recommend.
 You can use it to install Wally:

 In your project (preferred)
 ```bash